Noulens/Noulens/README.md

 My name is Thibault.
 I left my job in finance to become a developper and I am now proud to be a 42 Paris student.

 ---
-- 🔭 I’m currently working on a basic ray tracing engine in C
+- 🔭 I’m currently studying Docker!
 ---
 ## 42 school project